Presenting Book Smugglers Publishing

 Speculative Fiction Series

 Speculative Fiction is a not-for-profit, Hugo Award-winning publication that collects the best and most provocative online reviews, essays, and commentary from across SFF fandom.

-Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is currently closed to submissions and will be on sale this winter.
+Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is out now

 About us: What We Look For & Submission Guidelines